Belfast City Hall

 The City Hall has often been described as the 'stone' Titanic.

-The City Hall's connection with Titanic are many.
-In the grounds the Titanic Memorial, sculpted by Thomas Brock, pays tribute to the 22 men who lost their lives on the ship.
-Another statue by Brock depicts Sir Edward Harland, ship's plan in hand, who was Lord Mayor in 1885/6.
+The City Hall's connections with the Titanic are many.
+In fact the Lord Mayor at the time of its opening, Sir Daniel Dixon, credited William Pirrie, the man who created Titanic, as having ‘the big ideas’ for City Hall.
+Pirrie, Lord Mayor in 1896/7, is said to have referred to it as 'the stone Titanic'.
+In its grounds, the Titanic Memorial, sculpted by Thomas Brock, pays tribute to 22 men who lost their lives on the ship.
+Another statue by Brock depicts Sir Edward Harland, ship’s plan in hand, who was Lord Mayor in 1885/6.